-Most cacti and succulents are from arid areas.
+Cacti and succulents are from arid areas such as deserts and rocky areas.
 To recreate these growing conditions they need as much light as you can give them, especially cacti because they will stretch towards the light.
+This can be replicated at home by placing your plant in an east facing window, or a south/west facing window with diffused light.
+Avoid northfacing windows unless you have a shade-loving species e.g. Tillandsia albertiana.